The Trust-Forum project

 Each pool has a table of events (the same as above in the case of a

 source).
-And also possibly a table of archived events where events are
+And also possibly a table of archived events where events

-they are simply deleted.
+configured), else they are simply deleted.

 Only in sources can events be edited.
-In other pools, events can only
+In other pools, events can

-be deleted (forgotten).
+only be deleted (forgotten).

 Each pool which is not a source has a list of other pools that it